Bahamas Crisis Centre

 The Bahamas Crisis Centre is a private, non-profit organization located in Nassau, New Providence, Bahamas that is dedicated to treating victims of physical, sexual, and emotional abuse.

 History

-It was founded by Dr. Sandra Patterson in 1982 with the assistance of several people.
-It was originally called the Women’s Crisis Centre and was initially created to address the increasing need to provide intervention and preventative treatment and advocacy to women and children who were victims of domestic and/or sexual violence.
+The Bahamas Crisis Centre was founded by Dr. Sandra Dean-Patterson in 1982 with the assistance of several people.
+It was originally called the Women's Crisis Centre and was initially created to address the increasing need to provide intervention and preventative treatment and advocacy to women and children who were victims of domestic and/or sexual violence.
 The Centre has grown to address issues affecting men and victims of physical, sexual and emotional abuse in any form.
 It is maintained through the contributions of volunteers and a paid administrator.